-CDSBC investigates all complaints about the conduct or competence of dentists, dental therapists and certified dental assistants ("registrants").
+CDSBC investigates all complaints about the conduct or competence of certified dental assistants, dental therapists and dentists ("registrants").
 Our mandate is to serve and protect the public and to act at all times in the public interest.

 Under the Health Professions Act, CDSBC has legal powers to investigate any complaint we receive about our registrants and to address concerns that present a risk to the public.
 These powers include the ability to reprimand a registrant, suspend, or cancel or place limits on a registrant's registration, and impose other sanctions.